-121 comparison is made between the tilt boundaries circled (black dotted lines on Fig. 1d) and the 122 compositional maps (Figs. 1a and b), the shape of the concentration boundaries of (Pb+ Σ REY) appear 123 similar to that of some of the tilt boundaries.
+$(<10^{\circ})$ are superimposed on the GROD map, and correlate with the tilt boundaries plotted on the IPF and IQ maps (Figs. 1d and 3a).
+Areas that appear to have higher relative stored strain (yellow-red) are found in regions that have a higher concentration of, or are surrounded by, many low-angle grain boundaries (Fig. 2a).
+When comparison is made between the tilt boundaries circled (black dotted lines on Fig. 1d) and the compositional maps (Figs. 1a and 1b), the shape of the concentration boundaries of (Pb+ $\Sigma$ REY) appear similar to that of some of the tilt boundaries.

-The IQ map (Fig. 3a) shows weak correlation with the chemical zonation pattern where zones of higher and lower IQ correlate with domains of elevated and lower (Pb+ Σ REY), respectively.
+The IQ map (Fig. 3a) shows weak correlation with the chemical zonation pattern where zones of higher and lower IQ correlate with domains of elevated and lower (Pb+ $\Sigma$ REY), respectively.
 It is unclear whether observed variation in IQ is due to chemical variability alone, or to a combination of chemical variability and porosity/inclusion content, since the zones where IQ and chemical variability correlate also have higher porosity/inclusion content.